powergun/hsFP/functors/README.md

 inspired by various sources, particularly hsSysAdmin/thecli (which uses bifunctor to transform the Exception value inside an Either value)

+First Principles also briefly mentions this, P/990.
+It provides a reference impl of the Bifunctor instance.

 ## Contravariants

 inspired by a blogspot; this is still "on the level of useless",